 Susan Klimek Buckley (Loudoun County)

-Education and Training Committee, 2017 Fall Conference Committee Co- Chair
+Education and Training Committee, 2018 Conference Committee Co- Chair

 Susan Buckley is the owner of Center Mark Mediation, LLC, a mediation firm in Loudoun County.
 She is certified by the Virginia Supreme Court to mediate cases in General District Court, Juvenile & Domestic Relations Court and Circuit Court /Family.
 In addition to her own practice, Susan mediates for non-profit and for profit mediation organizations in northern Virginia and regularly mediates in Loudoun County Courts.